ChristophSchmidl/DRL_Nanodegree_Navigation_Project/REPORT.md

 The replay buffer is used to sample a batch of experiences that is used to train the policy network.
 The usage of a replay buffer ensures that experiences can be used more than once through repeated uniform sampling and decorrelates the data so it looks more i.i.d.

 The target network is used to compute the target Q-values for the loss function.
 The target network is updated every ``update_target`` steps to ensure that the target Q-values are not too far away from the current Q-values.
-This is important to ensure that the agent does not overestimate the Q-values (based on the max operator and a possible tie between actions).
-Further information about this overestimation problem can be found in the paper ``Issues in Using Function Approximation for Reinforcement Learning`` by Thrun and Schwartz (1993).
+By using a separate network (target network) that estimates the TD target for the TD error and is fixed for some time, the learning algorithm is more stable.

-The pseude code for the original DQN algorithm is as follows:
+The pseudo code for the original DQN algorithm is as follows:
 ```
 1. Initialize replay memory D to capacity N (in our case 30000)
 2. Initialize action-value function Q (policy network) with random weights